 The following instructions have been tested on hosts running Ubuntu 20.04.
-Install the required packages for the build host: https://docs.yoctoproject.org/4.0.1/singleindex.html#required-packages-for-the-build-host
+Install the required packages for the build host: https://docs.yoctoproject.org/4.1.1/singleindex.html#required-packages-for-the-build-host

 Kas is a setup tool for bitbake based projects.
-The minimal supported version is 3.0.2, install it like so:
+The minimal supported version is 3.0.2 (version 3.1 was used during the development), install it like so:

 '''

-pip3 install --user --upgrade kas==3.0.2
+pip3 install --user --upgrade kas==3.1

 '''